KF Naftëtari

-KF Naftëtari, also known as Naftëtari Kuçovë, is an Albanian football club based in Kuçovë, Albania.
+Klubi i Futbollit Naftëtari, commonly known as Naftëtari, is an Albanian football club based in Kuçovë.
 Their home ground is the Bashkim Sulejmani Stadium and they currently compete in the Kategoria e Dytë.

 Naftëtari means Oilmen, with Kuçovë being the centre of the Albanian oil industry.

 History

 Founded in 1926, they first participated in the Albanian Superliga in 1946 as Spartak Kuçovë.
 During the communist era they were first known as Puna Qyteti Stalin, then Spartaku Qyteti Stalin and for most of the time Naftëtari Qyteti Stalin.
 Naftëtari played their final season in the Albanian Superliga in 1987.

-One year suspension

 In the 1987/88 season, Naftëtari qualified for a promotion/relegation playoff after finishing runners-up to second tier champions Traktori Lushnja.
-After losing the first match 1-0 away to Albanian giants and Ministry of Interior club Dinamo Tirana, the second match in Qyteti Stalin on 5 June 1988 ended in riots and burning of the Dinamo team bus partly due to the fact that the game was led by a referee and assistants from Tirana.
+After losing the first match 1–0 away to Albanian giants and Ministry of Interior club Dinamo Tirana, the second match in Qyteti Stalin on 5 June 1988 ended in riots and burning of the Dinamo team bus partly because the game was led by a referee and assistants from Tirana.
 Dinamo also won the second leg and the riots led to the suspension of Naftëtari from playing football for a year and demotion to the third tier.
 Coach Pandi Angjeli and players Meta and Makashi were suspended for life and club manager and former goalkeeper Fatmir Ismaili was dismissed.